chihacknight/chihacknight.org/_posts/blog/2017-03-30-5-years-chi-hack-night-call-for-speakers.md

 Has Chi Hack Night affected you in some way?
 Did you work on a meaningful project?
 Make a new friend?
 Land a job?
 We want to hear from you!
 We'll gather these testimonials and share them on our [blog](http://chihacknight.org/blog/).

-[Submit your blog post here](https://docs.google.com/forms/d/e/1FAIpQLSf3RZO6KFZnVPlFYmcQSjOZ7v-ZT39eTjVjFVRFtaXDJptfUA/viewform?usp=sf_link) by Thursday, April 13th.
+[Submit your testimonial here](https://docs.google.com/forms/d/e/1FAIpQLSf3RZO6KFZnVPlFYmcQSjOZ7v-ZT39eTjVjFVRFtaXDJptfUA/viewform?usp=sf_link) by Thursday, April 13th.

 ---